 US customers who opt to receive a free ISBN from IngramSpark will be assigned an ISBN-13 beginning with the 978 prefix for now.
 Before deciding to publish your book using a free ISBN from IngramSpark, however, please keep in mind the following stipulation: because IngramSpark owns the ISBN, the imprint associated with the free ISBN is an “Indy Pub.”
 This means that your publishing name may not be attached to the book, as many retailers will default to the imprint, rather than the publisher's name, when listing a title on their websites.

 Diversify Your Readers Buying Options

 On any titles you have listed with a 979-prefix ISBN that is experiencing availability concerns, we strongly suggest informing your readers to order from other retailers available like Barnes & Noble, Books-A-Million, and even Bookshop.org.
 For availability in the UK, try Gardners and Waterstones, or Amazon UK.
-Please note that during this time, readers can still order via Amazon if Book Depository is listed as the primary seller.

 There are so many unique stories to be told, so we know that ISBNs will continue to be in demand.
 While the future is often unpredictable at times, it is likely that more eventual change will need to occur within the industry as the 979-prefix becomes established.

 What is certain today is that using the ISBN-10 identifier is becoming quickly outdated, and retail platforms that have not yet made the upgrade to using ISBN-13s exclusively should be feeling the pressure to make that update to their systems soon.
 In the meantime, consider options to find 978-ISBNs to ensure your title can be available with the most retailers possible.
 If you have a 979-ISBN, direct your customers to retailers who have made the update and carry your book in their stores or on their websites.